cormullion/juliamono/website/faq.md

 #### ‘Why⁉’

-Well, I wanted something to take to the 2020 JuliaCon at Lisbon, rather than my usual doodles made with Julia.
-I thought it might be of more general interest.
-This was to be my first ever presentation at my first ever conference, but this year hasn’t gone according to plan for any of us.

-JuliaMono is in the nature of an experiment, to see whether it would be possible and/or useful to create a typeface with the Julia language in mind.
+The typeface was introduced at the 2020 Julia conference, in Lisbon, and it was my contribution to the festivities.

 #### ‘What’s Julia-specific about it?
 How does it “work well with” Julia?’

-* it’s got Julia in the name :)
 * it has all the glyphs used in the Unicode Input chapter of the Julia documentation (except for the emojis)
-* the glyphs were designed to make my Julia code look nice
+* the glyphs were designed with Julia code in mind
+* the font contains special features such as contextual alternates, stylistic sets, and “ligatures” to complement Julia syntax

 #### ‘Where can I see it in action?’

-Well, apart from here, you could visit my [blog](https://cormullion.github.io), or, for a wider range of examples, visit [this mirror of the Julia blog](https://julialangblogmirror.netlify.app/blog/).
+You can visit [this mirror of the Julia blog](https://julialangblogmirror.netlify.app/blog/).
 It hasn’t been updated for a while (it was useful during the development of [Franklin.jl](https://franklinjl.org)), but all the code examples use JuliaMono.

-You can also browse through [this local copy](/assets/juliamanual/index.html) of the Julia manual.
-I’ve replaced the default Roboto-Mono font with JuliaMono-Regular, so you can check out your favourite manual pages (you have some, right?) to see what they look like.
+You can browse through [this local copy](/assets/juliamanual/index.html) of the Julia manual.
+The default Roboto-Mono font has been replaced with JuliaMono-Regular.

-#### ‘Why should I use it?’

-You don’t have to.
+As an example of using JuliaMono with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl)-generated documents, see the documentation for [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).

+For blogging, [my blog](https://cormullion.github.io) uses JuliaMono for code examples.

 #### ‘I don’t like it as much as ``$(my_favourite_font)``’

 **That’s not a question!** But I know what you mean.
 Choice of work environment (editor, font, colour scheme, background music, preferred beverage, etc.) is very much a personal thing, and over the hours, days, and weeks that you work with your particular setup, you’ll grow accustomed to it, and unfamiliar work environments will look unappealing or even ugly.
 You’d probably need to try any alternatives for a while before you get more accustomed to them.
 Fortunately, you don’t have to use [Comic Code](https://www.myfonts.com/fonts/tabular-type-foundry/comic-code/), the [Kakoune editor](http://kakoune.org), the music of [Autechre](http://autechre.ws/), [Durian tea](https://www.tealeaves.com/products/durian), or anything else that’s new and unfamiliar; just stick to your current favourites!

 #### ‘How can I use the web fonts?’